What Is Astronomy? Understanding the Study of Space and the Universe

 A visual overview of astronomy featuring celestial objects and observational tools. trustatoms.com.

-Astronomy is the scientific study of everything beyond Earth’s atmosphere—stars, planets, galaxies, black holes, and the universe itself.
-It’s one of the oldest sciences, yet also one of the most advanced, combining ancient sky observations with cutting-edge technology.
+Astronomy is the scientific study of objects, events, and forces beyond Earth’s atmosphere.
+It explores stars, planets, moons, galaxies, black holes, and the universe itself.

 What Does Astronomy Study?